 Mobility is freedom of movement, the ease with which people can get where they need to go, and businesses can move goods through our city.
 A transportation system with equitable mobility provides the same opportunity for everyone to move around reliably and sustainably in ways that meet their needs.

 Right now, Portland’s transportation system isn’t equitable.
-Marginalized and underrepresented communities face barriers that impact their mobility and access—due to gentrification, displacement, historic underinvestment, and a transportation funding system based on regressive gas taxes.
+Communities of color and low-income Portlanders face barriers that impact their mobility and access—due to gentrification, displacement, historic underinvestment, and a transportation funding system based on regressive gas taxes.
 Over time, these burdens and the costs associated with them have unfairly impacted specific communities.
 Through efforts like the Pricing Options for Equitable Mobility project, we are aiming to make sure our transportation system works for everyone.

 Cities around the world are already experimenting with ways to “price” congestion, inequities, and the impact to the climate.
 “Pricing” actually describes a wide range of strategies such as tolling or variable parking prices.
 In places like London and Stockholm, pricing helps encourage people to drive less, drive at different times, carpool, take transit, walk, bike, or consider other options.
 In the U.S., New York City, Seattle, and San Francisco are all implementing or considering pricing strategies.